lukasvermeer/srm/docs/faq.md

 2.5396285894708634e-10
 ```

-## What p-value threshold does the SRM Checker use?
+## What p-value threshold did the SRM Checker use?

-The SRM Checker Chrome Extension currently uses a threshold value of 0.01.
-If the computed p-value is lower than that, an SRM is flagged.
+The SRM Checker Chrome Extension used a threshold value of 0.01.
+If the computed p-value was lower than that, an SRM was flagged.

 ## How common is Sample Ratio Mismatch?